-Apparently I'm not alone in my interest in making a list of "the key books of the century"....I've just unearthed the first of what promises to be a series of posts on "the hundred most influential books since the war" - which appeared last month in the Time Literary Supplement and gave us 20 titles from the 1940s...
+Apparently I'm not alone in my interest in making a list of "the key books of the century"....
+"The hundred most influential books since the war" appeared last month in the Time Literary Supplement and gave us 20 titles from the 1940s....